AhmedAadhil/Task-Manager/README.md

 # Task-Manager
-A fully functional Task Manager app capable of authenticating and displaying tasks of each user respectively
+A fully functional Task Manager app with authentication capable of authenticating and displaying tasks of each user respectively

 Key Features :